GIScience/oshdb/documentation/manual/map-reduce.md

 map
 ---

-A _mapping_ transformation function can be set by calling the [`map`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#map-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableFunction-) method of any MapReducer.
+A transformation function can be set by calling the [`map`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#map-org.heigit.bigspatialdata.oshdb.api.generic.function.SerializableFunction-) method of any MapReducer.
 It is allowed to have an OSHDB query without a map step or one with multiple map steps, which are executed one after each other.
 Such a map function can also transform the data type of the MapReducer it operates on.

 > For example, when calculating the length (which is a floating point number) of an entity snapshot, the underlying MapReducer changes from type `MapReducer<OSMEntitySnapshot>` to being a `MapReducer<Double>`.